fedhere/FDSFE_FBianco/HW5/README.md

 ## HW1: LOGISTIC REGRESSION
-Perform all tasks as indicated in the notebook - only tasks in bold need to be completed. the other tasks are completed within the notebook, but you need to review them.
+Perform all tasks as indicated in the notebook FDSfE_logistic_regression_instuctions.ipynb
+ - only tasks in bold need to be completed. the other tasks are completed within the notebook, but you need to review them.

 Task 1: general data exploration
 Task 2: Preprocess the target variable (binary)